berniebear/trec_is/feature_tools/readMe.md

 1. Set the `skip_thought_dir` in `extract_feature.py`
 1. Set the `input_file` and `output_file` in `get_embedding.sh`
 1. Run the `bash get_embedding.sh`

+### gloveAndFasttext

+Use glove and fasttext (provided by TREC host trained on 1M tweets) to get the embedding.
+It will generate four embedding files, including the glove/fasttext + use avg/tf-idf to do the combination.

+1. Direct run the `bash get_embedding.sh`

 ### FastTextCrawl